 Just about all genealogists agree that all the Bordelons in Louisiana descended from Gabriel Laurent Bordelon who was the first Bordelon in Louisiana.
 He was employed as a merchant seaman and came into America through New Orleans.
 My direct ancestry then moved from New Orleans through the Pointe Coupee or New Roads area then finally resided in the Marksville area.
 From there we fanned out all over the US and world.

-I start this journey with my father Charles then to my grandfather Walter Ones Bordelon, who I vaguely remember because he died when I was only 10 years old, then through all the generations to Jean Batiste (1690).
+I start this journey with my father Charles than to my grandfather Walter Ones Bordelon, who I vaguely remember because he died when I was only 10 years old, then through all the generations to Jean Batiste (1690).
 I am married to Kimberly Chenevert (b.
 1970) and we have one son Peyton (b.
 2002).
-My son Peyton is so far the last in the line of remaining direct male descendents of Walter Bordelon’s tree.
+My son Peyton is so far the last in the line of remaining direct male descendant of Walter Bordelon’s tree.
 This is my entire family tree from both sides.

 A summary of some of the generations we will discuss is below.

 I focused on my Bordelon branch and hope to add my Moras (Morris) side soon.
-As you will read, my ancestral path started with GABRIEL LAURENT BORDELON from Le Harve, France moving to port of Rochefort, France- then crossed the Atlantic coming into Louisiana at New Orleans then up the Mississippi River to Point Coupee.
+As you will read, my ancestral path started with GABRIEL LAURENT BORDELON from Le Harve, France moving to the port of Rochefort, France- then crossed the Atlantic coming into Louisiana at New Orleans then up the Mississippi River to Point Coupee.
 A couple of generations later, his grandson ZENON BORDELON started the move of my branch to Avoyelles around Marksville- where many still reside to this day.
 There are a lot more details in between all this but just keep this geography in mind as you look through the generations.